The California Constitution establishes the Public Utilities Commission consisting of 5 members appointed by the Governor and approved by the Senate.

 Existing law requires the president of the commission to appear annually before the appropriate policy committees of the Senate and the Assembly to present certain information.
 Existing law authorizes the commission to fix the rates and charges for public utilities, and requires that those rates and charges be just and reasonable.

-This bill would require the president of the commission to appear annually before those committees to present information related to rates affordability and ratesetting cases decided by, or pending before, the commission.
+This bill would require the president of the commission, at the annual appearance before those committees, to also present information related to rates affordability and ratesetting cases decided by, or pending before, the commission.

 Existing law requires the commission to report annually to the Legislature on the timeliness in resolving cases, including the number of orders issued extending the statutory deadline.